-The integration of motifs from classical sculpture and mythology into the contemporary interests naturally found its niche in Renaissance period when art focuses on bodies and minds of human beings.
+The integration of motifs from classical sculpture and mythology into contemporary interests naturally found its niche in the Renaissance period when art focuses on the bodies and minds of human beings.
 Hercules, in particular, shone his glory in Florence intimately because he was the protector of Florence.

-Meanwhile, from Renaissance period realism and idealism began to be applied onto the human bodies.
-It was reported that Pollaiuolo carried out dissections in order to gain better understanding of human anatomy.
+Meanwhile, from the Renaissance period realism and idealism began to be applied to the human body.
+It was reported that Pollaiuolo carried out dissections in order to gain a better understanding of human anatomy.

-What differs Pollaiuolo from his contemporaries and even his student Botticelli is that the former is a master of human body in MOTION.
-His tempera paintings of “Apollo and Daphne” and “Hercules and the Hydra” (which was possibly painted in the same year of the statuette) show his profound knowledge of muscle contraction under different strenuous actions.
-It is no surprise that he was fond of such a topic which enabled him unbridled exploration of human body and form.
+What differentiates Pollaiuolo from his contemporaries and even his student Botticelli is that the former is a master of the human body in MOTION.
+His tempera paintings of “Apollo and Daphne” and “Hercules and the Hydra” (which were possibly painted in the same year of the statuette) show his profound knowledge of muscle contraction under different strenuous actions.
+It is no surprise that he was fond of such a topic which enabled him unbridled exploration of the human body and form.
 (Besides this statuette, he made a tempera painting of the same topic in around 1478.)